ContionMig/Nano-Gamble/README.md

 - Recently Games ( Both Local & Other Players )

 # Monetizable
 There are skins that users can purchase, the administrators can easily add new skins through the `assets.json`.
-Other than the skins, there is also the chat colors that users can purchase.
+Other than the skins, there are also chat colors that users can purchase.
 All of this can be set through the `assets.json`.

 # Games
 There are currently only one game that is playable however, i have made it so that you can add multiple games without having much of a headache.
-There is a spot on the top left which allows the players to switch between the games that are on the website
+There is a spot on the top left that allows the players to switch between the games that are on the website

 ### Higher or Lower
-Its a pretty basic game that i coded in, it just involves choosing between higher or lower.
+It's a pretty basic game that i coded in, it just involves choosing between higher or lower.
 Betting against a bot, whichever option the user lands on gives out a payout.
-Since it's not a 50/50, the payout is slightly higher than something like a coinflip.
-The dice also gets animated when rolling and the user is able to change skins if needed.
+Since it's not a 50/50, the payout is slightly higher than something like a coin flip.
+The dice also get animated when rolling and the user is able to change skins if needed.

 # TO-DO
 - More Games
-- Adding actual withdrawl and depiost
+- Adding actual withdrawal and deposit

 # Modules
 ```